MmaphutiK/JoziRush/README.md

  -  Applied bright gradients and warm colors inspired by Johannesburg’s energy.

-🔐 Created a payment page placeholder, ready for future secure gateway integration.
+ - Created a payment page placeholder, ready for future secure gateway integration.

-JoziRush combines technology, culture, and vibrant design to make exploring Johannesburg an unforgettable adventure! 🌍✨
+JoziRush combines technology, culture, and vibrant design to make exploring Johannesburg an unforgettable adventure.